GUIDES NOT INCLUDED

 There are a lot of options in the food calculator.
 The basics are:

-The pip planting guide and oni-assistant are a great combo when planning (and planting) natural farms.
+The pip planting guide and oni-assistant or Professor Oakshell's Lab are a great combo when planning (and planting) natural farms.

 (Regarding creating natural tiles, if and when you need to do that.
 I use 10kg of algae per tile.
 Set a storage bin to algae and 10 kg.
 Then deconstruct the storage bin and remove all but the algae.
 Then I have a glass forge output hot glass on the tile.)